wobsoriano/solid-stripe/README.md

 ### Creating a payment intent

 Before making a charge, Stripe should be notified by creating a [payment intent](https://stripe.com/docs/api/payment_intents).
+It’s a way to tell Stripe what amount to capture and to attach any relavent metadata, for example, the products they are buying.
 This must happen server-side to avoid anyone tampering with the amount.

-Add an endpoint `src/routes/api/create-payment-intent.tsx` to create a payment intent:
+Let's add an endpoint `src/routes/api/create-payment-intent.ts` to create the "payment intent":

 ```ts
 import { json } from 'solid-start'